ArnoHagenbeek/Thoraco_Lariskella_paper_code/Tool_commands/README.md

 # Tool commands
-The Tool_commands.md file contains the commands given to tools during the analyses.
+The Tool_commands.md file contains the commands given to the various tools during the analyses.